Student Health Services

 There is no charge to be seen at Student Health Services.
 There are, however, fees for on-site lab testing, nebulization treatments and certain medical supplies.
 These fees are billed to student accounts.

 All students are required by the university to have health insurance coverage.
 Health insurance is not required for visits to Student Health Services but is required for any lab or X-ray studies requested by the physician or nurse practitioner.
 Any medical care received outside of Student Health Services is the responsibility of the student.
 Check the details of your health insurance coverage.
-Students who purchase the student health insurance plan can access the details of their coverage in an on-line brochure.
 All students need to have a duplicate or a photocopy of their insurance card.
 All students, regardless of their insurance carrier, are eligible to be seen at Student Health Services.

 When students have a significant illness or injury, they are encouraged to sign a consent form that gives the Student Health Services staff permission to speak with their families.
-If the student desires, a call can be initiated.
-University policy requires all students to report and update as necessary, current local and home (permanent) addresses and emergency contact information.
-New students will be prompted to enter this information when accessing Cardinal Station.
+If the student desires, a call can be initiated to their parents.

 A student who has not provided documentation of immunity to Student Health Services as required by this policy jeopardizes their continued enrollment at the University.
 A restrictive hold will be placed on that student’s account on the add/drop deadline date preventing registration for the following semester until the above noted documentation has been provided.